alqada119/GitPractice/README.md

 ### 📬 Let's Connect:

-Feel free to reach out to me through [LinkedIn](https://www.linkedin.com/in/ahmed-a-858097130/)
+Feel free to reach out to me through [LinkedIn](https://www.linkedin.com/in/ahmed-a-858097130/).
+Looking forward to talking about tech and soccer!